neondatabase/website/content/docs/guides/cloudflare-pages.md

 ### Retrieve your Neon database connection string

-Log in to the Neon Console and navigate to the **Connection Details** section to find your database connection string.
+Log in to the Neon Console and navigate to the project you created above.
+Look into the **Connection Details** section on the project page to find your database connection string.
 It should look similar to this:

 ```bash
 postgres://username:password@your-database-url.neon.tech/neondb?sslmode=require